spiral/docs/http/middlewares.md

 # Http Middlewares
-Http Middlewares is very powerful tool allowing you manipulate with application flow using PSR7 request and response.
+Http Middlewares is very powerful tool allowing you manipulate application flow using PSR7 request and response.
 Middlewares executed using so called pipeline, which will push request and response thought chain on defined middlewares.

 > Disclaimer: if you want to read more about middlewares, check this [topic] (https://mwop.net/blog/2015-01-08-on-http-middleware-and-psr-7.html).